 10—End Carceral Punishment

 Free everyone in jails, prisons, youth facilities and detention centers, beginning immediately with the elderly, disabled and immunocompromised, nonviolent “offenders,” undocumented immigrants, criminalized survivors, and those held on bail or for parole violations.
 Free all political prisoners, including Leonard Peltier and Mumia Abu-Jamal.
+Remove "except as a punishment for crime" from the 13th Amendment.
 Ban solitary confinement.
 Decriminalize misdemeanor offenses and probation/parole violations.
-Repeal all three-strikes laws.
+Repeal all three-strikes and habitual offender laws.
 Ban the box.
 End the school-to-prison pipeline, repealing truancy laws, removing police, surveillance technologies and metal detectors from schools, and eliminating school zero-tolerance disciplinary policies, suspensions and expulsions.
 Close all local jails.
 Eliminate the prison industrial complex, closing all privately owned prisons, terminating all contracts with private companies that profit off prisons and banning all police foundations.
 End all new prison construction.
 End pre-trial detention.
 Cut funding to prosecutor’s offices.
 Abolish ICE, end immigration detention and mandate legal immigration status priority to ICE detainees and their families.
 Eliminate civil commitment.
 Eliminate all carceral ‘alternatives to incarceration,’ and implement measures for intervention, prevention and education.
 Abolish the death penalty.
-Implement a reparative justice model in place of the current system.
+Implement a reparative, transformative justice model in place of the current system.